Kazerun: Safavid dynasty

-The tomb of Sheykh Amin al-Din Balyani, a famous Sufi in Kazerun, is one of the places that King Ismail I wanted to destroy, but for some reason, stopped short of doing so.
+The tomb of Sheykh Amin al-Din Balyani, a famous Sufi in Kazerun, is one of the places that King Ismail I wanted to destroy, but stopped short of doing so.

-When King Ismail I of Safavid dynasty came to power, he saw the Kazeruniyeh Sufism as his rival and enemy, and ordered the killing of the elders of this Sufism and destroyed their buildings in Iran.
+When Shah Ismail I of Safavid dynasty came to power, he saw the Kazeruniyeh Sufism as his rival and enemy, and ordered the killing of the elders of this Sufism and destroyed their buildings in Iran.
 He personally marched to Kazerun and in addition to killing many Sufi elders in this city, he also destroyed their prominent buildings.

-King Ismail Safavi after attacking Kazerun killed many great Sufis of this city.
+Shah Ismail Safavi after attacking Kazerun killed many great Sufis of this city.
 He then appoints Afshar's family to govern Kazerun.

 During this period, King Ismail I appointed a family of elders from the Afshar people to rule Kazerun.
 The first person from this family who became the ruler of Kazerun was Khajeh Pir Badagh Afshar.
 After him, his children, Khajeh Pir Vali Afshar and Khajeh Hassan Ali Afshar, and then Khajeh Hossein Ali Afshar, became the rulers of Kazerun.
 The last ruler of Kazerun during the Safavid era was a person named Khajeh Hessamuddin Afshar.

 Despite the decline in prosperity due to the destruction of the Kazeruniyeh Sufism, Kazerun still maintained its prosperity to a large extent and was considered one of the centers of minting coins during the Safavid era.